oPjorr/Python-Exercises/README.md

-# A repository about Python exercises that I resolved.
+# A repository about Python exercises that I solved.